taustation-fan/players-guide/README.md

 #### Discreet Work Tips and Tricks

-* Don't try to be clever when doing Discreet Work; for example, what it says "you must find Aearis Tinsley", you won't find here by looking through all areas of the current station; you have to follow the mission steps.
+* Don't try to be clever when doing Discreet Work; for example, what it says "you must find Aearis Tinsley", you won't find her by looking through all areas of the current station; you have to follow the mission steps.
 * If you can't seem to find your next step, try going back to [the discreet work area](https://alpha.taustation.space/area/discreet-work).
 * You can start discreet work while being on a mission.
 The link for discreet